yfosp/main-website/COMMUNITY_GUIDELINES.md

 ## 5. Reporting guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the organization owner @melvincwng as soon as possible via email at: melvin.ng@outlook.sg
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the organization owner @melvincwng as soon as possible via email at: melvin.ng@outlook.sg.

 Each complaint will be investigated.
 We shall use our discretion to decide when and how to respond to reported incidents, with options ranging from taking no action to banning someone permanently from the project and spaces sponsored by the project.